tellary/tellary.github.io/posts/2024-09-08-money-split.md

 ### Debt balance traceability

-Here is another screenshot from Settle Up showing debts accrued frome the same input as in [the sample](https://split-sample-data.apps.tellary.ru/).
+Here is another screenshot from Settle Up showing debts accrued from the same input as in [the sample](https://split-sample-data.apps.tellary.ru/).

 ![](/media/split_settleup_debts.png){width=80%}